Dementia & Alzheimer’s Planning – Frequently Asked Questions (FAQs)

 How expensive is Alzheimer’s or dementia care?

-Long-term care costs can be extremely high and vary depending on the type and level of care, such as home care, assisted living, adult day programs, or nursing homes.
+Long-term care costs can be extremely high (over $12,000 a month), with annual income depending on the type and level of care, such as home care, assisted living, adult day programs, or nursing homes.
 These costs can significantly impact a family’s finances.

 When to Start Planning